 Sections 2 to 4 – You’ll stand a good chance of finding some great souvenirs in this bohemian section which includes little boutiques run by local Thai designers.
 Shop for home décor, paintings, and handicrafts.

 Sections 5 to 6 – Rummage here for vintage clothes and accessories – as well as some modern ones too.
 This is the area to visit if you’re looking for denim.

 Sections 7 to 9 – Want something for your home?
-These sections have a wide selections of antiques, art, furniture and ceramics, as well as plants and gardening equipment.
+These sections have a wide selection of antiques, art, furniture, and ceramics, as well as plants and gardening equipment.